Chris99ChangHo/gna-web-dev-internship-2025/week-02/troubleshooting/2025-05-21-cache-style-mismatch-fix.md

 -   **Changes weren't reflected immediately**: After making updates to CSS, JS, or images, the website continued to display the old version even after refreshing.
 This was especially pronounced with multiple caching plugins, CDNs, and server-side caching active.
 -   **Style inconsistencies when copying and pasting**: Copying content from external websites or documents and pasting it into the WordPress editor often resulted in broken styles like incorrect fonts, colors, or spacing, disrupting the design.

+## 📌 Cause Analysis

+The primary cause was **caching layers interfering with live updates** and **unwanted inline styles being carried over during copy-paste operations**.

+-   **Caching Issues**: Browsers, WordPress plugins, CDNs, and servers all store temporary copies of website data (cache) to speed up loading times.
+While beneficial for performance, this cache can prevent the display of recent changes.
+-   **Style Inheritance on Paste**: When content is copied from rich text editors or web pages, it often includes hidden HTML tags and inline CSS styles.
+Pasting this directly into another editor can transfer these styles, overriding the target website's intended design.

 ## 🛠 Solution